dotnet/docs/docs/standard/components.md

 ## .NET tooling and common infrastructure

-Some tooling for .NET is common across all implementations of .NET.
-These include, but are not limited to:
+You have access to an extensive set of tools and infrastructure components that work with every implementation of .NET.
+These include, but are not limited to the following:

 - The .NET languages and their compilers
-- .NET project system (sometimes known as "csproj", "vbproj", or "fsproj")
+- The .NET project system (based on *.csproj*, *.vbproj*, and *.fsproj* files)
-- MSBuild, the build engine used to build projects
+- [MSBuild](/visualstudio/msbuild/msbuild), the build engine used to build projects
-- NuGet, Microsoft's package manager for .NET
+- [NuGet](/nuget/), Microsoft's package manager for .NET
-- Open Source build orchestration tools, such as CAKE and FAKE
+- Open Source build orchestration tools, such as [CAKE](http://cakebuild.net/) and [FAKE](https://fake.build/)

-The main takeaway here should be that there is a vast amount of tooling and infrastructure which is common for any implementation of .NET you choose to build your apps with.

 ## Next Steps